A website as a Phd journey: an experiment…

 The focus of this blog is an ongoing questioning of how we know what we know and how we change ourselves and the world with what we know.
 In other words how knowing does or does not emancipate, transform and liberate.
 These questions have been meandering through my brain since I barely crawled my way through a National Christian education system during apartheid in South Africa.
 I was a shy and depressed child trying to contain the contradictions of living in a divided and insane society that was South Africa.
 The education system I was thrust into may have taught me how to count and to write but it did not teach me how to make sense of the world.
 In fact, it tried to perpetuate a status quo by moulding a picture of a world as authoritarian, linear, elitist and fear-driven.
 I did learn how to fear but I also, luckily, learnt how to rebel.
 Since then the questions of knowing and meaning have dominated my personal and professional life.

-The current platform for this questioning is a PhD study entitled ‘The insecurity of knowing: Investigations into the rise of trans-disciplinarity as an emancipatory response and transformative practice in the earth sciences’ (the final proposal for this study can be found under documents).
+The current platform for this questioning is a PhD study was entitled ‘The insecurity of knowing: Investigations into the rise of trans-disciplinarity as an emancipatory response and transformative practice in the earth sciences’ (the final proposal for this study can be found under documents).
+As I worked on the Phd my focus changed considerably to contemplating cognitive justice.
+(See the revised proposal here).
 It is this study that has prompted the start of this blog.
 There are a two reasons for this:

 1. If anyone has tried to do a PhD and work full time you will know how inexplicably difficult it is to find the time to focus on the intellectual work needed for a PhD.
 In South Africa, and in many parts of the world, we are not lucky enough to be funded a decent wage to engage in intellectual endevours.
 This work is done during spare time usually after the paid work is done and it is dark (either in the early mornings or in the late evenings or, as I have chosen, on a Sunday morning).
 This is an experiment in blogging a Phd.

-2. Two aspects of knowing and meaning making that I am very passionate about are
+2. Three aspects of knowing and meaning making that I am very passionate about are

 a) that knowledge needs to be accessible and,